Altium-Designer-addons/scripts-libraries/TortoiseSVN/README.txt

 Compatibility concerns
 ----------------------
  * The current version of this script is tested and works well with:
+    -> Altium Designer 19.1.9 build 167
     -> Altium Designer 17.1.5 build 472
     -> Altium Designer 15.0.15 build 41991
     -> Altium Designer 14.3.17 build 42447
  * The current version of this script is tested and works well with:
+    -> TortoiseSVN 1.13.1 build 28686
     -> TortoiseSVN 1.9.5 build 27581
     -> TortoiseSVN 1.8.11 build 26392
- * The current version of this script is known to work under Windows 7 64-bit.
+ * The current version of this script is known to work under Windows 10 (64-bit) and Windows 7 (64-bit).

 TortoiseSVN command line help: http://tortoisesvn.net/docs/release/TortoiseSVN_en/tsvn-automation.html